railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_alerts.rst

    :align: center

    *Management of alerts on products*

+You can select any one of the following types of warnings:

+* :guilabel:`Warning`: This option will notify user with the message

+* :guilabel:`Blocking Message`: This will throw an exception with the message and block the flow

 You can activate alerts for a series of events.
 For each alert you should enter a message that will be attached to the person setting off the event.
 The different available events on the partner form